openconsortium/parse_cordis/README.md

 ## Usage via shell scripts

-Handy shell scripts are provided in `bin/`, and these are automatically linked when installing in your virtualenv.

     bin/parse_project.py 105875

 Returns all information about the project with RCN 105875 from the Cordis database in a nested dictionary structure.